wp-plugins/embed-bible-passages/readme.txt

 == Description ==

-Provides the ability to embed Bible readings from the ESV Bible Web Service (http://www.esvapi.org/api#readingPlanQuery) into a post or page using shortcode of the form [embed_bible_passage reading-plan='bcp'].
-A tag to embed the date of the passage is also available [embed_passage_date].
-See the screenshots for an example of how to use these tags.
+Provides the ability to embed Bible readings from the ESV Bible Web Service (http://www.esvapi.org/api#readingPlanQuery) into a post or page using shortcode of the form [embed_bible_passage reading_plan='bcp'].
+See the screenshots for an example of how to use this tag.

-The current version is hard-wired to use only the readings from the Book of Common Prayer Daily Office Lectionary.
-Future versions are intended to be able to use other sets of readings.
+The values of reading_plan can be:
+    bcp						- Book of Common Prayer
+    lsb						- Literary Study Bible
+    esv-study-bible			- ESV Study Bible
+    every-day-in-the-word	- Every Day in the Word one-year-tract			- M'Cheyne One-Year Reading Plan
+    outreach				- Outreach
+    outreach-nt				- Outreach New Testament
+    through-the-bible		- Through the Bible in a Year The default reading plan is bcp.

+Note that only the bcp and through-the-bible options have been tested for this plugin.
+The other options are provided by the ESV Bible Web Service and should also work.

+For more information about these reading plans, please see the ESVBible.org Devotions area (http://www.esvbible.org/search/?q=devotions).

+The page opens with the plan reading for the current date.
+An optional date picker calendar is available to enable users to choose readings for other dates.

+A tag to embed the current date is also available [embed_passage_date], although this is deprecated in favor of using the date picker calendar.

+The readings are provided with a link to an audio file to enable users to listen to the readings.
+For iPad and iPhone this file is in mp3 format.
+For all other systems it is in the ESV Bible Web Service API default Flash format.

-Copyright 2011-2012 M.D.
+Copyright 2011-2013 M.D.
 Green, SaeSolved:: LLC

 == License ==

-This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the
-Free Software Foundation; either version 2 of the License, or (at your option) any later version.
+This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 == Installation ==